 Children born to women who have gestational diabetes have an increased risk of developing obesity and type 2 diabetes.
 In addition to endangering the fetus, gestational diabetes can also cause serious health risks for the mother, such as preeclampsia, a condition that involves high blood pressure during pregnancy.

-Genetic mutations likely affect parts of the insulin gene and various other physiologic components involved in the regulation of blood sugar.
+Genetic mutations likely affect parts of the insulin signaling pathway and various other physiologic components involved in the regulation of blood sugar.

-Nearly 26 million American children and adults have diabetes.
-Up to 95% of these cases are type 2.
-In addition, 79 million American adults have pre-diabetes, a condition that increases the risk for developing diabetes.
+More than 29 million American children and adults have diabetes.
+Up to 90% to 95% of these cases are type 2.
+In addition, 86 million American adults have pre-diabetes, a condition that increases the risk for developing diabetes.
 About 1 in 4 Americans that have diabetes do not know they have it.
 Diabetes rates have been increasing among both adults and children.

 Risk factors that strongly increase the risk for diabetes or pre-diabetes include:

-Depression.
 Severe clinical depression may modestly increase the risk for type 2 diabetes.

-Schizophrenia.
 While no definitive association has been established, research has suggested an increased background risk of diabetes among people with schizophrenia.
-In addition, many of the new generation of antipsychotic medications may elevate blood glucose levels.
-Patients taking antipsychotic medications (such as clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone) should receive a baseline blood glucose level test and be monitored for any increases during therapy.
+In addition, many antipsychotic medications can elevate the blood glucose level.
+People taking atypical antipsychotic medications (clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone) should receive a baseline blood glucose level test and be monitored for any increases during therapy.

-Women who have gestational diabetes are at increased risk of developing type 2 diabetes after their pregnancy.
-They should be screened for diabetes 6 - 12 weeks after giving birth and should be sure to have regular screenings at least every 3 years afterward.
+Women diagnosed with GDM should be screened for persistent diabetes 6 to 12 weeks after giving birth and should be sure to have regular screenings at least every 3 years afterward.